jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 # render_with_liquid: false
 ---

-# Machine and Deep Learning Models for RNA 2D Structure Prediction
+# Machine & Deep Learning Models for RNA 2D Structure Prediction

 ## Introduction

-### Project Context
+### Project Overview

-This project was developed as part of the **Stanford Ribonanza RNA Folding Challenge**, where the objective is to model and predict the **secondary structures of arbitrary RNA sequences**.
+This project was developed for the **Stanford Ribonanza RNA Folding Challenge**, a competition focused on predicting **RNA secondary structure reactivities**—a crucial step toward enabling RNA-based therapeutics such as mRNA vaccines, CRISPR tools, and next-generation antibiotics.
-It serves as a **portfolio project** demonstrating applied machine learning, deep learning, feature engineering, and model optimization in a biological context.

-The work includes:
+It showcases the application of **machine learning**, **deep learning**, and **feature engineering** to real biological data for scientific and bioengineering purposes.

+### What I Built

-- Construction of a **Scikit-learn baseline model** for interpretable performance benchmarking
+- **Scikit-learn baseline model** for interpretable performance benchmarking
-- Development of a **TensorFlow/Keras Transformer model**, capable of capturing long-range nucleotide dependencies
+- **Custom Transformer architecture (TensorFlow/Keras)** capturing long-range nucleotide dependencies
-- Integration of **in-silico structure features** to enhance predictive accuracy
+- **In-silico structural feature integration** to enrich predictive signal

-- Experiment tracking, evaluation, and comparison of model performance
+Together, these components form a complete and technically rigorous modeling pipeline.

-### Data Sources
+### The Data

-The project relies on challenge-provided datasets from the **Stanford Ribonanza RNA Folding Competition**, including:
+Training data comes from the Ribonanza competition and includes:

 - RNA sequences
-- Target 2D structural annotations
+- Experimental chemical reactivity profiles
-- Supplementary in-silico predicted structural features
+- Supplemental in-silico structural predictions

-These datasets enable training models to identify patterns linking RNA sequence composition and spatial organization.

-### Objective
+These measurements reflect the multiple 2D structures an RNA molecule can form, making them ideal for ML-based prediction.

-The goals of the project are to:
+### Goals of the Project

-- Predict RNA 2D structures from sequence data
+- Predict RNA 2D structural reactivity from sequence
-- Compare traditional ML methods with deep-learning architectures
+- Compare traditional ML models with advanced deep-learning architectures
-- Demonstrate the impact of **feature engineering** and **Transformer attention mechanisms**
+- Demonstrate the impact of **feature engineering** and **attention mechanisms**
-- Build a fully documented, reproducible notebook suitable for technical portfolios or Kaggle publication
+- Provide a clean, reproducible notebook for portfolio or Kaggle publication

 ---

-This notebook provides a complete end-to-end workflow—from preprocessing to model deployment—while showcasing both **scientific understanding** and **machine learning engineering skills**.
+This notebook presents a complete workflow—from preprocessing to modeling and evaluation—highlighting both **ML engineering** and **biological insight**.

-For full implementation details, refer to the [notebook section](#full-notebook).

-> **Disclaimer:**
+> **Note:**
-> This project is a **portfolio-oriented exploration** rather than a peer-reviewed scientific publication.
+> This is an exploratory portfolio project.
-> The models are experimental and designed to demonstrate technical capability in ML, DL, and biological data processing.
+> While the models perform well for the competition context, this work is not intended as peer-reviewed scientific research.

+---

+## Exploratory Data Analysis (EDA)

+Before building models, the first step is to understand the structure and behavior of the Ribonanza dataset.
+This section provides a **comprehensive, competition-oriented EDA** to uncover patterns in RNA sequences, experimental conditions, and reactivity signals.

+### Objectives

+- Examine the dataset layout (columns, dtypes, memory footprint)
+- Identify missing values and experimental variations
+- Analyze **RNA sequence characteristics** such as length distributions and base composition
+- Visualize **reactivity patterns** across nucleotide positions, sequence classes, and base types (A, C, G, U)
+- Derive insights that inform downstream **feature engineering**, model selection, and hyperparameter design

+This EDA builds the foundation for understanding what signals the models must capture and where additional engineered features may improve performance.